$0 Vietnam → Japan Work Visa Guide — Quick-Start Checklist

 Red flags that indicate an illegal or exploitative contract:

 • A "guarantee deposit" or refundable security fee.
-Under DOLAB regulations, agencies cannot hold money as a "deposit against absconding."
-If you see any line item described as a deposit, guarantee fee, or surety — even if labeled as fully refundable — this is illegal under Law 69/2020/QH14.
+Under DOLAB rules, an agency should not hold money as a "deposit against absconding."
+If you see any line item described as a deposit, guarantee fee, or surety — even if labeled as fully refundable — treat it as a red flag and ask for the legal basis in writing.

 • Service fees above the legal cap.
 For a three-year Japan contract, the service fee cannot exceed approximately 90 million VND.
 Any package exceeding 120 million VND (including all legitimate training and documentation costs) warrants a line-by-line justification.